MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/DesignatedCredit.md

 ---
-title: DesignatedCredit – Common Data Model | Microsoft Docs
+title: DesignatedCredit
-description: This describes the DesignatedCredit entitity.
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
+description: A segment of a donation payment or in-kind gift that indicating the partial amount that is hard- or soft-credited to a Customer and allocated to one Designation. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
 ---

 # Designated Credit